ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 {: #vpc-site2site-vpn-objectives}

 * Access a virtual private cloud environment from an on-premises data center.
-* Securely reach cloud services using private service endpoints.
+* Securely reach cloud services using private endpoint gateways.
 * Use DNS on-premises to access cloud resources over VPN

 The following diagram shows the resources created by this tutorial